allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 7. To find personnel that fulfill the status requirement, click add \(next to Person resource\).

-A. A blue banner will display indicating the status requirement.
+1. A blue banner will display indicating the status requirement.

-B. Personnel who meet the status requirement are listed.
+2. Personnel who meet the status requirement are listed.

-C. Click on the resource you want .
+3. Click on the resource you want .

-D. Select save.
+4. Select save.

 8. If using a Resource Template with a Status Requirement perform the following: A. Click on a blue crew template role link \(below Person\).

-B. A blue banner wil display and below the banner are personnel who meet the resource template requirement and the status requirement.
+2. A blue banner wil display and below the banner are personnel who meet the resource template requirement and the status requirement.

 9. Click on the resource\(s\) you want.